ThiagoCTN/pyglet_cube_rotation/README.md

 pip install -r requirements.txt
 ```

-It's recomended to use a virtual environment:
+It's recommended to use a virtual environment:

 ```bash
 virtualenv env